What is SMV and why is it important?

 SMV is the universal measurement of time and its accuracy and consistency are essential as the foundation for measurement and organisation of key business processes such as Production Targets, Line Balancing, Production Planning, Incentive Schemes, and the quantification of Operator Performance and Factory Efficiency.

 Establishing a precise SMV can however be extremely difficult when using traditional methods of work measurement.
 This is because production workers are neither robots nor machines, and do not work at a constant rate throughout the working day.
 Making accurate and consistent measurement is therefore very difficult.
 Moreover, people are affected by motivation, fatigue and job familiarity and therefore work at a varying performance levels during their working period.

-A reliable, predictive and ethical means of establishing Standard Time is therefore an essential element of today’s business process – and GSDCost is the world-leading means of achieving this goal.
+A reliable, predictive and ethical means of establishing Standard Time is therefore an essential element of today’s business process – and GSDCost is the world-leading fashion industry benchmark to calculate SMV.